 Can I use cooked shrimp instead of raw?

-Yes!
-If you already have cooked shrimp, chop them and fold them right in.
-The dressing will still be creamy and delicious.
+Absolutely.
+If you already have cooked shrimp, simply chop them and fold them into the dressing.

 - Southern Chicken Salad — Creamy, savory, and loaded with crunch.
 A forever-favorite for sandwiches and snack boards.